 Does The Color Black Block Out The UV Rays?

 Black is the best color for soaking up all those UV rays from the sun.
 Royal blue is considered the next best.
 Any deep color will soak up those rays and help keep them from bouncing around.

 However, color is only one step in a multistep of layering to protect your skin.
 Tightly woven to keep the sun out!
 So a tightly woven fabric that is black or deep blue will be about the best you can do.
 At least the best without a UPF rating tag.

 So if you are wanting to work with what is in your closet a fabric like denim is a great step.
 A new dark denim shirt is what you are looking for.

-This is where the UPF clothing comes in.
-These fabrics are specially made to be lighter weight, lighter in color and be able to protect your skin from the sun.
+This is where UPF clothing comes in.
+These fabrics are specially made to be lighter weight, lighter in color, and able to protect your skin from the sun.

 While protecting your skin is important in all seasons, the summertime is when we tend to wear less, just to be cool.
 To stay safe from the sun, you will need to stay in the house and out of the sun.
 Or you will need to generously apply sunscreen to any part of your body that is bare.
 And you will need to apply often.

-This is why UPF fabrics have become so popuar.
-Well, that and finiding out how dangerous the sun can be to you and your families skin.
+This is why UPF fabrics have become so popular.
+Well, that and finding out how dangerous the sun can be to you and your family’s skin.